 The preliminary judging process in each award category is carried out by the relevant judging panel.
 The final judging panels are responsible for the subsequent adjudication process.
 While the two product-based categories will set up their own final judging panels, the company-based categories will jointly form a final judging panel.
 To ensure consistency of judging standard in each category, the final judging panels are chaired by the same person who is of high standing and invited by the Organising Committee of the HKAI.

-The funding of the HKAI is directly subsidised by the Government and kindly contributed by sponsors.
+The funding of the HKAI is directly subsidised by the Government.

 The symbol of the HKAI, expressed both in the award logo and in the trophies conferred on winners, juxtaposes two precious elements, a pearl and a pierced jade amulet, to form a design which has happy connotations in both Chinese and Western contexts.